Multiplicity of solutions to a class of degenerate elliptic equations in both sub-critical and critical cases: Proof of Theorem

 In the sequel, we always assume that all the assumptions of Theorem \ref{MT2} are satisfied and $I_\mu$ is the functional defined in (\ref{CF}).
 That is, $I_\mu: H^{1,\lambda}_0(\Omega)\to\R$, defined as

 Observe that $\langle I'_\mu(u),u^-\rangle=-\|u^-\|_\lambda^2$, and this leads to conclude that every critical point of $I_\mu$ is non-negative.
-The following lemma provides the first solution to the equation (\ref{ME1}). \begin{lem} There exists $\mu^*>0$ such that for every $\mu\in(0,\mu^*)$, the equation (\ref{ME}) admits at least one non-zero solution $u_\mu$ with $I_\mu(u_\mu)<0$. \end{lem} \begin{proof} Using H\"{o}lder inequality and Lemma \ref{Emb}, we have
+The following lemma provides the first solution to the problem (\ref{ME1}). \begin{lem} There exists $\mu^*>0$ such that for every $\mu\in(0,\mu^*)$, the problem (\ref{ME1}) admits at least one non-zero solution $u_\mu$ with $I_\mu(u_\mu)<0$. \end{lem} \begin{proof} Using H\"{o}lder inequality and Lemma \ref{Emb}, we have

-Let us fix a small $\delta>0$ such that $\frac{\delta^2}{4}-\frac{S_p^{s+1}\|h\|_b\delta^{2^*_\lambda}}{2^*_\lambda}>0$, and choose $\mu^*=\frac{(1+r)\delta^{1-r}}{8\|g\|_aS_q^{1+r}}.$ If $\mu\in(0, \mu^*)$, then we have
+Let us fix a small $\delta>0$ such that $\frac{\delta^2}{4}-\frac{S_p^{2^*_\lambda}\|h\|_b\delta^{2^*_\lambda}}{2^*_\lambda}>0$, and choose $\mu^*=\frac{(1+r)\delta^{1-r}}{8\|g\|_aS_q^{1+r}}.$ If $\mu\in(0, \mu^*)$, then we have

 for some $\alpha(\delta)>0$.
 For any non-negative $u\in H^{1,\lambda}_0(\Omega)\setminus{0}$ and $t>0$, we have

 Hence, we denote $B_\delta:=\{u\in H^{1,\lambda}_0(\Omega):\ \|u\|_\lambda\leq\delta\}$ and by the above discussion it is clear that